Steelhead Alley In The Winter

 Has The Internet Ruined Fishing?

 Has the internet ruined the fishery?
-It's a subject that has riled up a lot of anglers here on the Alley.
+It's a subject that has riled up a lot of anglers here on Steelhead Alley and around the country.
 Personally, I think a lot of people are over reacting.
 Why?
 Any resourceful angler will find the necessary information, whether the internet existed or not.
 If it were to shut down tomorrow, I'll bet that most of the streams along the Alley would be full of anglers.
-If you asked them where they got their information from it would be from a bait shop, a buddy or they lived nearby a particular stream.
+If you asked them where they got their information from it would be from a bait shop, a buddy or hire a guide.

-However, there's a small group of people that absolutely hate what the internet has done to the favorite fishery.
+However, there's a growing movement of people that absolutely hate what the internet has done to the favorite fishery.
 Here is a sampling of what I generally see whenever a thread gets blown up

 "I'm sick and tired of these losers asking to be spoon fed, get off your lazy asses and do your own leg work"